AmethystDev2713/AmethystDev2713/README.md

 document.getElementById("btn").onclick = function() { alert("RRRRRRRRRR!!!") }

 But there was one mistake which drove me crazy every time I typed something like this: I kept typing Document.GetElementById instead of document.getElementById.
 Hilarious now that I look back on it.
-After that, CSS hoped on the train.
+After that, CSS hopped on the train.
 By now, I have become highly proficient in designing and programming websites.
 My most recent project being a pixel art program (It's hidden just so you know)

 ## Stage 2: Creating Apps